splovyt/max-to-ibm-cloud-tutorial/deploying-max-models-to-ibm-cloud/index.md

 * An [IBM Cloud account](http://ibm.biz/CloudSignup).
 You can sign up for a free account.
 * An available Kubernetes cluster on your IBM Cloud account.
 The free cluster type will suffice.
 Create a Kubernetes cluster from the [IBM Cloud catalog](https://cloud.ibm.com/kubernetes/catalog/cluster).
 * The IBM Cloud command-line interface (CLI) installed.
-After creating a Cloud account and a Kubernetes cluster, you must communicate with the cluster using our local machine.
+After creating a Cloud account and a Kubernetes cluster, you must communicate with the cluster using your local machine.
 [Installation instructions](https://cloud.ibm.com/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud-cli#ibmcloud-cli) are available, or you can perform a web search for 'IBM Cloud CLI.'

 ## Estimated time